Common questions

 The honest answers.

 We'd rather tell you the trade-offs upfront than oversell the club.
+19 questions across 6 categories.
 If your answer isn't here, email hello@theemptylegclub.com.

 The mechanic